peacheym/mp-hands-libmapper/README.md

 ./mph-bindings.py
 ```

-You can add flags to change the behaviour of the script.
+You can add flags to change the behavior of the script.
 For example, `./mph-bindings.py --max-hands X`, where `X` is an integer will set the amount of hands that mediapipe will track at once.

 ```bash
 ./mph-bindings.py --help